-Pacific Immigration Development Community For the year ended 30 June 2022 in the Board's opinion:
+Pacific Immigration Development Community For the year ended 30 June 2021

 As stated in Note 2 to the financial statements, in the Boards opinion, this financial statements has been prepared to meet the IFRS requirements.

 The financial statements has been prepared in accordance with accounting standards and mandatory professional reporting requirements to the extent described in Notes 1 to 3.